yh1198015532/inet/tutorials/fingerprint/doc/accepting.rst

   - overwrite the csv file
   - you may need to re-run the fingerpints to check whether they are stable (because what if each run gives you a different one? e.g. simulation trajectory depends on memory layout: e.g. iteration on std::map of object pointers)

+TODO

   also, when the fingerprint tool cant be used to verify the model, it needs to be inspected and then it can be decided that its correct -> not here? thats another step ?
   NOT HERE!

-**V0** After successfully validating a set of changes using the methods demonstrated in this tutorial, the baseline fingerprints should be updated.
+After successfully validating a set of changes using the methods demonstrated in this tutorial, the baseline fingerprints should be updated.
 The new baseline will be used in the future to validate new changes by comparing against.

-For example, if the fingerprint ingredients have been changed, then it's advisable to revert the changes, because the default ingredients was carefully selected to be sensitive but not too much sensitive. just the right level of sensitivity.
+For example, if the fingerprint ingredients have been changed, then it's advisable to revert the changes, because the default ingredients were selected to have the right amount of sensitivity to a broad range of changes, thus may be more suitable for detecting regressions.

+.. to be sensitive but not too much sensitive. just the right level of sensitivity.

 .. **V1** If the model is verified by selecting temporary fingerprint ingredients, the ingredients can be changed back to the initial ones, which may be more suitable for detecting regressions.